First Year Admission Requirements

 UIC is committed to a fair and balanced review process that utilizes a multitude of factors in an effort to select the students who are best equipped to transition to and graduate in four years from UIC.
 In order to guarantee a full review, a First Year applicant must submit the following items:

-- Complete and submit the Common Application Online, UIC Member’s Page, and Writing Supplement (if required).
+- Complete and submit the Common Application online, including the UIC-specific questions and essays under the My Colleges tab.
 Printed applications will not be accepted.
 Apply now!

 - Submit the $50 nonrefundable application fee.